rojo-rbx/rojo/DESIGN.md

 If the client detects an error in this way, it should delete any connection metadata, including `Id` mappings -- this data is no longer relevant to any new connections.

 If the returned project name matches the value that the client was using before, the client should begin a *session restart* by reinitializing the connection to the server and creating new metadata.

+## Other Changes
+These changes aren't directly related to this refactor, but are changes that need to be made to Rojo.

+* Unknown instances will no longer sync as `StringValue` instances